RuanCampello/noteworthy/README.md

    ```sh
    docker-compose up --build # or docker compose up --build
    ```

+5. Enjoy the Rust compilation time :D

-5. **Open your web browser** and visit [http://localhost:3000](http://localhost:3000).
+6. **Open your web browser** and visit [http://localhost:3000](http://localhost:3000).

 > [!IMPORTANT]
-> OAuth, Password Reset and Profile Image Uploads: In the development environment, OAuth authentication, password reset mailer and profile image updates are disabled.
-OAuth requires GitHub and Google environment variables, which are not set in the Docker environment.
-Image uploads use Cloudflare environment variables, which are also not set in Docker.
-So do Resend.
+> OAuth and Password Reset: In the development environment, OAuth authentication and password reset mailer are disabled.
+OAuth requires GitHub and Google environment variables, which are not set in the Docker environment, so do Resend.

 ## Internationalisation (i18n) Support